Workshops and Events

 Festival venue:

-We have a beautiful new venue located about 15 minutes drive from Uki in Northern NSW.
+We have a beautiful venue located about 15 minutes drive from Uki in Northern NSW.

 If travelling by plane, Gold Coast Airport is your best and closest option.